-Because of the information above and the data in this report, the local authority will undertake the following:
+Due to the information above and the data highlighted in this report, Barking and Dagenham are committed to undertake the following:

-- Ensuring the delivery of the free entitlement of 15 hours early education for all 3and 4-year-olds whose parents require it.
-We will actively promote the universal offer for 3- and 4-year-olds to continue to increase the take up rate. - Actively promoting the 30 hours of free childcare for eligible families to ensure that as many families as possible take up this offer.

-- Maintain our very good take up of the 2-year-old offer, which is now above prepandemic levels.
+- Ensuring the delivery of the free entitlement of 15 hours early education for all 3- and 4-year-olds whose parents require it.
+We will actively promote the universal offer for 3- and 4-year-olds to continue to increase the take up rate. - Supporting the introduction of the increased early year entitlement offer by extending our 30 hours free childcare offer from the point their child is 9 months old continuously through their early years to the start of school - removing the barriers to work. - Actively promoting the 30 hours of free childcare for eligible families to ensure that as many families as possible take up this offer. - Maintain our very good take up of the 2-year-old offer, which is now above pre-pandemic levels.
 We continue to be one of the best performing local authorities in England and have the highest take up of places in London.
-We will continue to market the 2-year-old programme through a variety of channels. - Continuing to provide financial support to settings to increase staff ratios as necessary to support individual children with the highest levels of additional needs. - Providing training, mentoring and inclusion support for childcare providers. - Maintain a sustainability officer to work with childcare providers to ensure low reliance on council funding and to continue to measure the impact of the pandemic and the recovery of businesses. - Ensure that all childcare provisions work to a SMART business plan which is submitted to the local authority. - Work closely with potential providers to ensure they have done adequate market research and understand the costs of opening a childcare provision. - Undertake continuous monitoring of quality via Ofsted inspection ratings and Advisory Teacher support to ensure that all settings in the borough are aiming for consistently good provision. - Maintain a training programme for good providers to work towards becoming outstanding. - Work closely with Ofsted to close provision that fails to meet statutory welfare requirements. - Work towards the overarching objective in the Education Strategy that every child attends a good or outstanding early years setting to give every child the best start in life. - Provide continuous delivery of common core training to raise quality standards. - Deliver regular in-house training on the Early Years Foundation Stage. - Provide curriculum support for settings and childminders by Advisory Teachers.
+We will continue to market the 2-year-old programme through a variety of channels.

+- Continuing to provide financial support to settings to increase staff ratios as necessary to support individual children with the highest levels of additional needs. - Providing training, mentoring and inclusion support for childcare providers. - Maintain a sustainability officer to work with childcare providers to ensure low reliance on council funding and to continue to measure the impact of the pandemic and the recovery of businesses. - Ensure that all childcare provisions work to a SMART business plan which is submitted to the local authority. - Work closely with potential providers to ensure they have done adequate market research and understand the costs of opening a childcare provision. - Undertake continuous monitoring of quality via Ofsted inspection ratings and Advisory Teacher support to ensure that all settings in the borough are aiming for consistently good provision. - Maintain a training programme for good providers to work towards becoming outstanding. - Work closely with Ofsted to close provision that fails to meet statutory welfare requirements. - Work towards the overarching objective in the Education Strategy that every child attends a good or outstanding early years setting to give every child the best start in life. - Provide continuous delivery of common core training to raise quality standards. - Deliver regular in-house training on the Early Years Foundation Stage. - Provide curriculum support for settings and childminders by Advisory Teachers.